TobiX/dotfiles/README.md

 see something you like, take it (all my stuff is licensed under the ISC license, see LICENSE for details).
 Be aware that there might be other people's code included, but it should be clearly marked as such.
-This license also doesn't cover other repositories included via git submodules - see those repositories for the correct licensing terms.
+This license also doesn't cover stuff that may be downloaded by using this repository (for example vim plugins) - look at their source for the correct licensing terms.

 ## Subdirectories